lwkchan/personal-blog/README.md

 ## Todo

 - [ ] Finish up styling
-  - [ ] Implement typography.js for fonts
+  - [x] ~Implement typography.js for fonts~ - tried it out bu didn't enjoy it.
   - [ ] Decide on general layout and add it to the site
 - [ ] Deploy site using Netlify
   - [ ] Set up continuous deloyment by creating webhook to rebuild site when new content is published in Contentful.
 (Useful guide [here](https://www.halfelectronic.com/post/setting-up-gatsby-js-contentful-and-netlify/))